As Virus Cases Rise, Another Contagion Spreads Among the Vaccinated: Anger - Bioreports

 “Anything that reduces the opportunity for honest dialogue and an opportunity for persuasion is not a good thing,” said Stephen Thomas, a professor of health policy and management at University of Maryland School of Public Health.
 “We are already in isolated, siloed information systems, where people are in their own echo chambers.”

-Gentle persuasion and persistent prodding convinced Dorrett Denton, a 62-year-old home health aide in Queens, to be vaccinated in February.
-Her employer urged Ms. Denton repeatedly to be immunized, but in the end it was her doctor who persuaded her.
+Gentle persuasion and persistent prodding persuaded Dorrett Denton, a 62-year-old home health aide in Queens, to be vaccinated in February.
+Her employer urged Denton repeatedly to be immunized, but in the end, it was her doctor who convinced her.